Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Generating Data From Unseen Animals

 \subsection{Results}

-As shown in figures \ref{fig:results_bayesopt}\textbf{a} and \ref{fig:results_bayesopt}\textbf{b}, we found that using Bayesian optimisation we could generally converge to a value of $\psi$ which achieved within 2\% of the minimum cross-entropy loss between the output of the model and the real response.
-For in-sample animals this was possible within 10-20 iterations for the 3 parameter model, while the 6 parameter model required 15-35 iterations.
+For the 3 parameter model, Bayesian optimisation generally converged to a $\psi^*$ which achieved the target loss for in-sample animals within 10-20 iterations.
+The 6 parameter model required 15-35 iterations, shown in figures \ref{fig:results_bayesopt}\textbf{a} and \ref{fig:results_bayesopt}\textbf{b}.

-Figures \ref{fig:results_bayesopt}\textbf{c} to \textbf{j} show the results of our Bayesian optimisation over the $\psi$ space of the 3 and 6 parameter concatenative models.
+Figures \ref{fig:results_bayesopt}\textbf{c} to \textbf{j} show the results of our Bayesian optimisation over the conditioning parameters $\psi$.
 The optimal $\psi^*$ values found by Bayesian optimisation (the black crosses) are clustered around the learned value of $\psi$ for each animal (the red stars), even for the severely hearing impaired animal in figure \ref{fig:results_bayesopt}\textbf{e} for which only a small area of the $\psi$ space produces a good loss.
 The 3 parameter model learns $\psi$ parameters with a smoothly varying loss surface for both HI and NH animals, in and out of sample.
 In particular, figures \ref{fig:results_bayesopt}\textbf{c} and \ref{fig:results_bayesopt}\textbf{d}, representing in/out of sample NH animals, have very similar loss surfaces.
-There is also a clear contrast between these normal hearing loss surfaces and the loss surfaces for the hearing impaired animals shown in figures \ref{fig:results_bayesopt}\textbf{e} and \ref{fig:results_bayesopt}\textbf{f}.
-Figures \ref{fig:results_bayesopt}\textbf{g} to \textbf{j} show that the same holds even for models with six $\psi$ parameters, although the results are harder to interpret since we have projected six dimensions on to two.
+There is also a clear contrast between these normal hearing loss surfaces and the loss surfaces for the HI animals shown in figures \ref{fig:results_bayesopt}\textbf{e} and \ref{fig:results_bayesopt}\textbf{f}.
+Figures \ref{fig:results_bayesopt}\textbf{g} to \textbf{j} suggest that the same holds even for models with six $\psi$ parameters, although the results are harder to interpret since we have projected six dimensions on to two.